 What was really hard on me was when some of my family members couldn’t understand what was happening to me.
 They didn’t know what it was like to feel the burden of all the lifelong stress and anxiety on my shoulders, which was fostering a lot of unhealthy habits.
 It seemed like a simple and needless worry to them.
 They didn’t understand the feelings that I had – that the world wouldn’t run as smoothly, or that a ball would get dropped if I stopped my constant vigilance.
 I was unable to trust that anyone else could carry the ball or execute the plan with the same level of efficiency as I could.
 It came to a point when I reached out to my husband for support.
 I began to recognize that the weight I was carrying was too heavy, so I asked for help.
 But the help was denied, and moreover, demeaned.
 As I realized that I was alone in this battle, I dug even deeper and kept juggling everything.

 Eventually, it came to an explosive and sudden head.
 I had a catastrophic falling out with my husband, which led to us separating.
 The experience was really traumatic for me and I needed to immediately take time off work.
-My employer referred me to OTIP’s Early Intervention program for additional support, which was where I first heard about the Starling Minds program.
+My employer referred me to our insurance provider for additional support, which is where I first heard about the Starling Minds program.

 Self-Discovery and Shifting Perspective